Louisiana Attorneys Help Clients Deal with a Family Member’s Incapacity

-Covington and Metairie law firm skilled at interdiction proceedings
+Covington and Metairie law firm assists with interdiction proceedings

 Deciding between full and limited interdiction

-When deciding an interdiction case, judges favor the least restrictive measures necessary to protect the interests of the family member involved.
+When deciding an interdiction case, judges favor the least restrictive measures necessary to protect the interests of the individual requiring assistance.
 Based on the recommendation of a mental health professional and other evidence, the judge may order a limited or full interdiction.

 A full interdiction is ordered when a court determines that someone is incapable of consistently making decisions about his or her person and property.
-As a result, that person will not be capable of doing anything of legal significance, such as making a contract or will.
-If the determination is made that the incapability relates to decisions about either person or property or some part of either, a limited interdiction may be ordered.
+As a result, that person will not be capable of doing anything of legal significance, such as entering into a contract or drafting a will.
+If the determination is made that the incapability relates to decisions about either personal care or property, or some part of either, a limited interdiction may be ordered.

 Understanding the interdiction process